nodejam/nodejam/README.md

 If you're adventurous:
 ```
 npm install -g fora
-fora install fora-template-fora-appstore
+fora install fora-template-blog
-fora new fora-appstore somedir
+fora new blog somedir
 cd somedir
 fora build
 ```

 Most of the development &  testing has been with io.js, so we recommend using io.js.

 The example appstore template is an empty template right now.